Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Experiment 1: Can LLMs describe features of their decision processes during complex decisions?

-Experiment 1 tested whether LLMs can provide accurate, quantitative details about internal processes shaping their behavior, in particular when making complex, multi-attribute choices (e.g., deciding which of two condos to purchase).
+Experiment 1 tested whether LLMs can accurately describe quantitative features of the internal processes shaping their behavior when making complex, multi-attribute choices (e.g., deciding which of two condos to purchase).
 To do this, we implemented the paradigm described above (see Figure \ref{fig:design}).
-We instilled the models with complex, randomly-generated preferences via fine-tuning: precise weights to assign to the different attributes of options that they would be deciding between.
-We verified that the models had internalized those preferences by observing their subsequent choices, and then tested whether they could accurately quantify these new preferences.
+We trained the models on complex, randomly-generated preferences via fine-tuning, teaching them precise weights to assign to the different attributes of options that they would be deciding between in different contexts.
+We verified that the models had internalized those preferences by observing their subsequent choices, and then tested whether they could accurate provide accurate, quantitative reports about these new preferences.